b33pbop/tp/docs/DeveloperGuide.md

 3. **Deleting a supplier order**

-    1. Prerequisites: A `Supplier` with an order.
+    1. Prerequisites: A `Supplier` with an order with valid phone number.
     2. Test case:
        ```
        deleteOrder p/91234567 o/1